 Working in several Asian countries, we are finding new ways to connect poor communities, particularly women, to a range of financial and health services.

 Grameen Foundation has worked in Latin America and the Caribbean since 1999, focusing on the poorest people, living in remote rural areas.

-Grameen Foundation supports microfinance across the Middle East and North Africa through Grameen-Jameel Microfinance Limited and our Bankers without Borders program.
+Grameen Foundation has supported microfinance across the Middle East and North Africa, including through Grameen-Jameel Microfinance Limited and our Bankers without Borders program.